 - having a previous melanoma (moles typically don’t grow back after being removed, but a person who’s had melanoma once is more likely to have a recurrence somewhere else)

 But melanoma doesn’t discriminate.
-Though less likely, people can still get it even if they’re dark skinned (people of African heritage are more likely to get it under the nails, or on the palms and soles), young, and have no family history.
-It appears that behavior — too much sun worshipping and not enough skin protection — can override these other risk factors.
+Though less likely, people can still get it even if they’re young, have no family history of cancer, or have dark skin.
+People of African heritage are more likely to get melanoma under the nails, or on the palms and soles.
+This condition, called acral lentiginous melanoma, is not related to sun exposure.

 Signs and Symptoms